dynamo07/easy_draw/README.md

 Pressing **D** clears all.

-Pressing **S** takes a screenshot and saves it to the Pictures folder by default.
+Pressing **S** takes a full screenshot and saves it to the Pictures folder by default.

+**Ctrl + S** allows you to hold the left mouse button to drag a rectangular area first and then take a screenshot of that area when you release the left mouse button.
+The screenshot is saved to the Pictures folder by default.

 Pressing **M** toggles the magnifier mode.
 In this mode, you can hold the left mouse button to drag a rectangle, which acts as a magnifier, allowing you to enlarge the content under your cursor.
 Scrolling the mouse wheel can adjust the zoom level.
 To exit the magnifier mode, press **M** again.